AnhuaW/AnhuaW.github.io/README.md

 ### Check it out  >> [HERE](https://anhuaw.itch.io/astroescape-fast-prototype)
 ---
-- Desinged and implemented the fast prototype with C# and Unity One thing that I experimented in this build is level progression.
-Instead of moving cameras or creating multiple scenes, I chose to destroy the current tilemap and instantiate new ones as the player progresses to the next level.
-This helped me to avoid writing adaptive camera movement code for rooms of different sizes and also the trouble of saving player status between scenes.
+- Desinged and implemented the fast prototype with C# and Unity
+- Experimented with level progression in this build.
+Tried Camera movement and creating new scenes and finally decided to destroy and regenerate tilemaps as the player progresses to the next level.